cyanling2/Fitness-Companion/protein/README.md

-This is a seperate app demoing the firebase setup.
+This is a seperate app demoing the backend setup using Firebase